logo

 Percentage of daily intake

-• Fibre: Aim for more than 3 grams per 100 grams.
+• At least 3 grams of fiber per 100 grams.

 apply